Skip to navigation Skip to content

 Conductive Fabric Gaskets vs. Fabric-Over-Foam Gaskets

 They are indeed the same thing, but the technical term provides a better understanding of the outward physical properties of the gasket.
+The fabric-over-foam construction is what gives these gaskets their unique properties and makes them suitable for various EMI shielding applications.

 Conductive Elastomers vs. Conductive Fabric Gaskets